AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: PROBLEM DESCRIPTION

-\section{Problem Description}
+\section{PROBLEM DESCRIPTION}

-As shown in Figure~\ref{fig:GPT failure figure}, we aim to convert a natural language instruction, including spatial and temporal constraints, into a motion plan for a robot encoded as a set of timed waypoints, e.g., $(x_i, y_i, t_i)$.
+As shown in Figure \ref{fig:three-methods}, we aim to convert a natural language instruction, including spatial and temporal constraints, into a motion plan for a robot encoded as a set of timed waypoints, e.g., $(x_i, y_i, t_i)$.
 The environment state is encoded as set of named obstacles described as polygons and is provided as additional context.
 Our task is to generate a constraint-satisfying trajectory based on the given instruction and the environment state.
 The robot must not surpass its maximum velocity, and the total operation time should not exceed the task time limit.
 We assume that the full trajectory is a linear interpolation between the timed waypoints; complex trajectories can be specified by dense waypoint sequences.

-\section{Methods}
+\section{METHODS}

-Figure~\ref{fig:Methods illustration} illustrates three of the approaches we compare in our work, each using LLMs in some capacity.
+Figure~\ref{fig:three-methods} illustrates three of the approaches we compare in our work, each using LLMs in some capacity.
 Each takes as input (1) a text-based representation of the global environment state, (2) in-context examples for few-shot learning, and (3) a natural language instruction.
-For methods using feedback or re-prompting, we describe details of the re-prompt context in Appendix~\ref{sec:appendix recursive prompts}.
+The LLM-As-Translator \& Checker approach is the contribution of this paper.
+Details and examples of context for prompting and re-prompting can be found in our code repository\footref{website}.